 This is specially designed for backup.
 The recovery partition can be considered as an alternative boot partition, that lets the device boot into a recovery console for performing advanced recovery and maintenance operations on it.

-Again as the name suggest, it is called userdata partition.
+Again as the name suggests, it is called userdata partition.
 This partition contains the user’s data like your contacts, sms, settings and all android applications that you have installed.
-While you are doing factory reset on your device, this partition will wipe out, Then your device will be in the state, when you use for he first time, or the way it was after the last official or custom ROM installation.
+While you are doing a factory reset on your device, this partition will wipe out, Then your device will be in the state when you use for the first time, or the way it was after the last official or custom ROM installation.

 This partition contains miscellaneous system settings in form of on/off switches.
-These settings may include CID (Carrier or Region ID), USB configuration and certain hardware settings etc. This is an important partition and if it is corrupt or missing, several of the device’s features will will not function normally.
+These settings may include CID (Carrier or Region ID), USB configuration and certain hardware settings, etc. This is an important partition and if it is corrupt or missing, several of the device’s features will not function normally.

-Now when you install a new binary, you can know what you’re going to loose, make sure to backup your data before flash new binary in your android device.
+Now when you install a new binary, you can know what you’re going to lose, make sure to backup your data before flash new binary in your android device.

 I hope this small tutorial will help you at it’s best.
-If you have nay query or comments, please share with us, we will get back to you asap.
+If you have any query or comments, please share with us, we will get back to you asap.